davep33l/fusion_fighters/README.md

 The idea for coolers was from the readme webinar from Kera Cudmore (Thank you if you read this)

 I referenced [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML) throughout this project.

+Feedback from mid-project mentor session highlighted inconsistency of the space to the left and right of each of the sections.
+On this feedback I adjusted the padding of each container from 2rem to 1rem and removed some styles that were overriding the 100% width (which I had previously set to 80% width).